-Portobello mushrooms are AMAZING!
-I think they’re one of nature’s best plant-based gifts – so tender, “meaty”, and nutrient-rich.
+Portobello mushrooms are amazing.
+I think they’re one of nature’s best plant-based gifts.
+So tender, “meaty”, and nutrient-rich.
 They’ve been a long-time favorite, and this is one of our go-to recipes.
 Intermingled simply with spinach, garlic, and tamari, the portobellos really shine.
-This recipe is loved by the entire family and it’s such an easy, satisfying side dish (or you can pair it with rice or quinoa for more of a meal!)
+It’s an easy, satisfying side dish (or pair it with rice or quinoa for more of a meal!)
 Hope you enjoy as much as we do.

-Add spinach (in smaller batches if necessary) and gently stir/turn often until just wilted.
+- Add spinach (in smaller batches if necessary) and gently stir often until just wilted.

 - Drizzle a touch more tamari to taste if necessary, and top with sesame seeds (optional).